 Mainland Chinese who go abroad to study, get degree and then come back to mainland, are not much valued.
 Situation changes if they have got Western work experience.
-Today's mainland Chinese business heads and Chinese HR persons can recognize those, who went abroad to study but have not gained much understanding of the West.
+Today's mainland Chinese business managers and Chinese HR can recognize those, who went abroad to study but have not gained much understanding of the West.

 What Chinese think of Germans?

 Germans are considered somehow arrogant but Chinese think they are born like that.
 When Germans work, they are responsible.
 Their arrogance is sometimes accepted if it is backed by quality of work.
 Chinese respect Germans a lot because of their serious working attitude and good quality products.

 Germans have taken their newest technology to China.
 Germans are considered rather honest in business, but stubborn and stiff, not flexible.
 Chinese know their WW2 behavior but it is not associated to present Germany.

 Germans are considered more homogenous people.
 They are known for their impressive industrial products, quality and beer culture.